 Another great seafood option and another one you will find on the menu everywhere in cities like Vlora, Saranda and everywhere in between.

 This is my favourite seafood to have in Albania.
 Believe it or not but I didn’t eat seafood before I moved to Albania so that’s a tribute to how fresh and delicious Albanian seafood is.
 You will get the option to have grilled or fried although fried is the best (in my opinion!).

 You must try the mussels in Albania if you love seafood.
 They are also incredibly affordable, as is all the seafood here.
 You can get a big bucket of mussels for a quarter of the price than you will find in Greece.

 This is one of the most popular Albanian foods!
 You will find byrek everywhere here.
 It’s a popular breakfast option for Albanians or a great snack on the go.
 But you should know there are LOTS of different flavours, combinations and textures to a byrek.

 The most popular is the crispy flaky pastry stuffed with white cheese.
 There’s also broshura which is a type of byrek that’s made from greens such as spinach.

 My mother in law makes it with over 8 different types of greens.
 It’s savoury, garlicky and very filling so this byrek is not so much a snack but more a meal!

-If you’re looking for a national dish, then this is possibly it!
+If you’re looking for an Albanian national dish, then this is possibly it!
 This is a tasty dish which has been adopted widely around Albania.
 The most popular and common way is white cheese with red peppers, tomatoes, onion, a little flour, butter and yoghurt!
 Then it’s mixed together and cooked in a clay pot in the oven.
 It’s incredibly delicious and one I recommend having!
 They have variations which are spicy and one that’s made with liver.